 Phone: +852 27611711

 Joining point description

-Metropark Hotel is situated at the heart of Kowloon, close to Hong Kong's major shopping areas and commercial area, such as the Langham Place and the Grand Century Place.
-The hotel is near subway and railway stations, a 10 minute walk from Yaumatei/Mongkok MTR stations and 8 minute walk from Mong Kok East station.
-Facilities include restaurants, a bar, a rooftop swimming pool and Fitness Room.
+Metropark Hotel Kowloon (Hong Kong) is situated at the heart of Kowloon in Hong Kong.
+This HK hotel provides easy access to Hong Kong's major shopping areas and commercial area, such as the Langham Place and the Grand Century Place, and is ideal for business trips or leisurely breaks.
+Airport shuttle and free hotel shuttle bus service to and from Mong Kok and Tsimshatsui are provided by this Hong Kong hotel.
+The hotel is near subway and railway stations within walking distance of around 10 minutes’ walk from Yaumatei/Mongkok MTR stations and 8 minutes’ walk from Mong Kok East station.
+Metropark Hotel Kowloon, Hong Kong is facilitated with hotel (Chinese & Western) restaurants, a bar, a rooftop swimming pool and Fitness Room for hotel visitors' enjoyment.
 Free broadband Internet access with unlimited usage is available in all hotel rooms.

 We don't expect any problems (and nor should you) but if for any reason you are unable to commence your group trip as scheduled, please contact your starting point hotel, requesting that you speak to or leave a message for your group leader.

 Please also make sure have a copy of the local operators Emergency phone numbers from our Emergency Contact section of these trip notes.

 Phone: +86 2163522888

 Please also make sure you have access to an additional US$400, to be used when unforeseen incidents or circumstances outside our control (eg. a natural disaster, civil unrest or an outbreak of bird flu) necessitate a change to our planned route.